dfuenzalida/CodeSandbox/README.md

     * Authentication and authorization - only valid users of an organization should be allowed to see *their own* tasks and submit tasks.
 For RESTful services is very common to provide an endpoint where authorized users or apps submit a POST request to create a *token* that is sent with the HTTP headers and used by the service to validate the request.
     * An usage rate/quota system: for a given principal or account there should be a limit on the number of tasks they can submit per unit of time (eg. "5 tasks per minute") and/or runtime (eg. "100 seconds of runtime per minute, per client, across all their tasks")

-* **Breaking out the container**: GroovyService was written with the assumption that containers are generally safe but it could be possible to [run scripts that run shell commands](https://stackoverflow.com/a/159270/483566) and extract precise version information of the environment and then attempt to recreate [known exploits for Docker](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=docker), like the following:
+* **Breaking out the container**: CodeSandbox was written with the assumption that containers are generally safe but it could be possible to [run scripts that run shell commands](https://stackoverflow.com/a/159270/483566) and extract precise version information of the environment and then attempt to recreate [known exploits for Docker](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=docker), like the following:

 ```groovy
 def sout = new StringBuilder(), serr = new StringBuilder()